Dear members of ACSIS, friends and actors of the African Civil Society for ICT and Sustainable Development.

 These achievements have not been possible without the invaluable support of the peoples and governments of Mali, Senegal, Tunisia, South Africa and partner institutions such as the UN Economic Commission for Africa (ECA), the African Union, the International Organization of the Francophonie, the International Telecommunication Union, etc.

 Past the period of setting up ACSIS structures, we must move forward with the mandate of the organization.

-That is my call to you.
+That’s my call to you.
 So that together, we tackle the challenges faced in realizing an open and inclusive information society in Africa.
 For this, we must redouble our efforts and vigilance.
-Despite some advances, digital inclusion remains a pipe dream for most Africans:
+Despite some progress, digital inclusion remains a pipe dream for most Africans:

-- Costs of internet and telecommunications in general are beyond the reach of many because of low household incomes, and prohibitive prices levied by service providers.
+- Costs of internet and telecommunications in general are beyond the reach of many people, and prohibitive prices by service providers.

-- Internet penetration rates remain relatively low (around 20% on average) compared to the rest of the world.
+- Internet penetration rates remain relatively low (compared to 20% on average) compared to the rest of the world.

-- We still regularly browse the Internet using languages that are not ours.
+- We still browse the Internet using languages that are not ours.

-- Illiteracy limits access to digital inclusion and excludes non-literate people
+- Illiteracy limits to digital inclusion and excludes non-literate people

-- We are often reduced to being mere users without much grip on the processes.
+- We are often reduced to being users without much grip on the processes.

-- Africa does not get most of the benefits of the ICT sector: Most ICT companies operating in Africa are the most successful in the continent, but are in the hands of foreign multinationals.
+- The most successful companies in the continent are the most successful companies in the continent, but are in the hands of foreign multinationals.

 - The Digital Economy in Africa is nothing else but a cash cow.

 - The challenges of electrical and electronic waste